Adldap2/Adldap2-Laravel/docs/upgrading.md

 The `account_prefix` and `account_suffix` options now only apply to user accounts that are authenticated, not your configured administrator account.

+This means you will need to add your suffix or prefix onto your configured administrators username if you require it.

 ### Authentication Driver

 The authentication driver name has been *renamed* to **ldap** instead of **adldap**.
 This is for the sake of simplicity.